How do I check and improve Sigfox coverage?

 Repeaters are special commercial battery-operated devices available to purchase to extend the coverage for a small number of devices (they work like extension cords for signal).
 They need to be placed at locations where Sigfox coverage is already present.
 Their usage is required if you have up to 15 devices in the vicinity in deep indoor locations (underground, behind thick or humid walls, deep in factory complexes) and you have good Sigfox outdoor coverage.
 It’s an advantage to place the repeater at a high position to get the best coverage.

 Here's how all the models of coverage are calculated:

-Indoor and deep indoor coverage is mathematically calculated as places requiring 20 dBm resp.
+- Indoor and deep indoor coverage: mathematically calculated as places that require 20 dBm resp.
 30 dBm margins - their signal attenuation.

 The radio performance of the device and its proper placement play a significant role.